Legislation & Policy

 MAR has a Legislative Committee that monitors legislation, testifies at hearings, attends work sessions and continually works with legislators throughout each Legislative Session.

-Following is the link to a spreadsheet which lists the LDs MAR was involved with during the First Regular Session of the 132nd Legislature that adjourned on Friday, June 20, 2025.
+Following is the link to a spreadsheet which lists the LDs MAR has been involved with during the last session of the 132nd Legislature which adjourned on Wednesday, April 29, 2026.

-The Second Session (short session for carry over bills and emergency legislation) of the 132nd Legislature will convene in January 2026.
-There are carry over bills pertaining to State payment for Medicare Part B, changes in the cost-of-living adjustment, and assistance with property taxes.
-It is never too early to contact Maine’s legislators with issues/concerns.
-Legislators serve year-round representing constituents and preparing legislation.
+The Second Session (short session for carry over bills and emergency legislation) of the 132nd Legislature had a number of carry over bills pertaining to State payment for Medicare Part B, changes in the cost-of-living adjustment, and assistance with property taxes.
+Unfortunately, these bills were voted out-of-committee but died due to lack of funding.
+Reminder that many present Maine legislators are running for re-election this fall and they need to know their constituents' issues/concerns.

-The Maine State Legislature’s website https://legislature.maine.gov provides both Representatives and Senators contact information.
+The Maine State Legislature’s website https://legislature.maine.gov lists both Representatives and Senators contact information.

 Windfall Elimination Provision (WEP) & Government Pension Offset (GPO)